brianmaxxed/tictactoe-movecheck/README.md

     let position
     let len = this.board.data.length

-    for (position = 0; position < len; position++) {
+    // let's go through the string from left to right. for (position = 0; position < len; position++) {
       if (this.board.data[position] === player) {

-        for (let type in MoveCheck.types) {
+        // we need to loop over the 4 move types (horizontal, vertical, diag left and diag right for (let type in MoveCheck.types) {
-          let check = this.checkForWin(new MoveCheck(player, this.board,
+          // kick off a recursive check for each win type. it's dynamic and recursive! let check = this.checkForWin(new MoveCheck(player, this.board,
             MoveCheck.types[type], position))

-          if (check.won) {
+          // if we find a win we can stop if (check.won) {
             console.log(`${player} Won!`)
             console.dir(check, {